 In addition to the terminology you use and what you need to explain or define, the readers’ educational background also tells you something about how to present your information.
 For example, scientists often prefer tables of data, while engineers prefer graphical presentations of data.
 Architects tend to be even more visually-oriented than engineers; for them you’ll want plenty of photographs and drawings.

 If your readers are not native-born Americans, they may not understand the numerous sports analogies that can pepper even formal writing.
 In this situation you should avoid expressions such as “touch base” or “drop the ball”.
 One of my students, in writing a report to a client with offices in the US and Germany, described something as being “about the size of a football”.
 I had to point out that his German readers would most likely picture what Americans call a soccer ball.

 Determine what your reader wants from your report.
 Is he a busy executive who just wants a quick overview of the project?
 Is she an attorney defending her client against a lawsuit?
 A contractor who wants to know what went wrong and how to fix it quickly?
 A laboratory technician who needs to conduct the test the same way you did?
 Whoever they are, you need to make sure the information they want is in the report, easy to find, understandable, complete but not too detailed, and in a form they can use.

 To make sure your report addresses all of the client’s needs, you need to talk with your client.
-Indeed, good engineering reports for clients are even more about good client relationships than they are about writing.
+Indeed, good engineering reports for clients are even more about good client relationships than they are about good writing.